nikjags/SaveYourPassword/README.md

 You can write there everything you want; but remember: this field is used for login-pass pairs search, so write something what makes sense to future version of yours.

 ## Save your changes
-First save is managing a connection with GDrive, creates folder and uploads a password file to store it; it's also creates a key file.
+First save is managing a connection with GDrive, creates folder and uploads a password file to store it; it's also creates a key file in application folder.

 ### What should i do with key file?